Carlsbad, California: The Hidden Gem of Southern Cal

 I truly love Southern California and am glad to have added some new areas to my travels.
 The diversity of all the different cities in California never ceases to astound me.

-Bonus: There is great upscale shopping in the area including: Carlsbad Premium Outlets (Le Creuset, Lacoste, Banana Republic, etc.), Fashion Valley Mall (Sak’s, Nordstrom, Neiman Marcus), UTC- University Towne Center (Nordstrom, Crate & Barrel, See’s candies, Williams Sonoma Grande Cuisine).
+Bonus: The shopping is fantastic; try out the Carlsbad Premium Outlets (Le Creuset, Lacoste, Banana Republic.), Fashion Valley Mall (Sak’s, Nordstrom, Neiman Marcus), University Towne Center (Nordstrom, Crate & Barrel, See’s Candies, Williams Sonoma Grande Cuisine).

-FYI: If you have been to other aquariums, skip the very small Birch Aquarium at Scripps in La Jolla.
+FYI: If you have been to other aquariums across the country, skip the small Birch Aquarium at Scripps in La Jolla.
 We found it quite boring.